raypeng/DGBDT/index.md

 CPU-only and GPU-only have the same runtime.
-After profiling, we found that the initial CUDA memory setup time (cudaMalloc, initial cudaMemcpy's) takes up 25% of total tree construction time, which makes the overall runtime of the GPU-only the same as CPU-only despite the relatively fast CUDA kernel calls used to compute child histograms.
+After profiling, we found that the initial CUDA memory setup time (cudaMalloc, initial cudaMemcpy's) takes up 25% of total tree construction time, which makes the overall runtime of GPU-only the same as CPU-only despite the relatively fast CUDA kernel calls used to compute child histograms.
 This indicates that to find a good hybrid scheduling strategy, we need to carefully profile the code and place the work optimally on GPU and CPU depending on specific workload conditions.
 If we had more time for the project,